ReviveDiff: A Universal Diffusion Model for Restoring Images in Adverse Weather Conditions: Introduction

 \IEEEPARstart{I}{mages} captured in adverse environments, such as rain, fog, underwater conditions, and low-light scenarios, frequently endure significant degradation in quality.
 These natural factors disrupt light propagation, leading to substantial losses in visual clarity, color fidelity, and overall image visibility and usability.
 Furthermore, as these challenging conditions often coincide with low illumination, the need for effective enhancement and restoration of image quality is paramount to ensuring that the subsequent vision tasks can be performed accurately and reliably.

-Over the years, substantial progress has been made in addressing various image degradation challenges, including deblurring~\cite{zhu2023exploring}, denoising~\cite{liu2024residual}, inpainting~\cite{repaint}, dehazing~\cite{2018DehazeGAN}, dedarkening~\cite{retinexnet}, and deraining~\cite{DerainNet}.
+Over the years, substantial progress has been made in addressing various image degradation challenges, including denoising~\cite{liu2024residual}, dedarkening~\cite{retinexnet}, and deraining~\cite{DerainNet}.
 These methods typically rely on specific priors tailored to individual tasks.
-For instance, Retinex theory~\cite{land1977retinex} has been successfully employed in many low-light enhancement techniques~\cite{retinexnet}, while the atmospheric scattering model~\cite{jin2023enhancing} has been commonly applied to guide the dehazing efforts.
-Fourier~\cite{UHDFour} and Wavelet~\cite{weather} transformations have been extensively employed to address issues such as low resolution, blurring, and noise.
+For instance, Retinex theory~\cite{land1977retinex} has been successfully employed in many low-light enhancement techniques~\cite{retinexnet}, while the atmospheric scattering model~\cite{gta5} has been commonly applied to guide the dehazing efforts.
+Fourier~\cite{UHDFour} and wavelet transformations have been extensively employed to address issues such as low resolution, blurring, and noise.
 However, these existing approaches are largely specialized, focusing on singular tasks with highly tailored solutions.
-This specialization, while effective within narrow scopes, limits their applicability across different types of degradation.
+This specialization, while effective within narrow scopes, limits its applicability across different types of degradation.

-As research has progressed, more complex challenges such as nighttime image defogging~\cite{jin2023enhancing,li2015nighttime,yan2020nighttime} and underwater image enhancement~\cite{utrans,fivenet,NU2Net,du2023uiedp} have come to the forefront.
-Although these solutions have shown impressive achievements by employing techniques like Atmospheric Point Spread Function-guided Glow Rendering and posterior distribution processes for underwater color restoration, they remain constrained by their focus on specific degradation scenarios.
+As research has progressed, more complex challenges, such as nighttime image dehazing~\cite{gta5,yan2020nighttime} and underwater image enhancement~\cite{utrans,fivenet,NU2Net,du2023uiedp}, have emerged.
+Although these solutions have achieved impressive results by employing techniques such as Atmospheric Point Spread Function-guided Glow Rendering and posterior distribution processes for underwater color restoration, they remain constrained by their focus on specific degradation scenarios.
 Their tailored design potentially limits their applicability to other degradations.

-Recognizing the limitations of task-specific models, recent efforts such as NAFNet~\cite{nafnet}, IRSDE~\cite{IRSDE}, and Restormer~\cite{restormer}, have aimed to address common degradations with a single neural network architecture, dealing with issues such as blurring, noise, and low resolution.
+Recognizing the limitations of task-specific models, recent efforts such as NAFNet~\cite{nafnet}, IR-SDE~\cite{IRSDE}, and Restormer~\cite{restormer} have aimed to address common degradations with a single neural network architecture, dealing with issues such as blurring, noise, and low resolution.
 However, these methods often fall short in handling images from particularly challenging environments, such as those captured at night or underwater, which underscores the need for a universal framework capable of concurrently addressing diverse adverse weather conditions.